sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

 ```

 With this you can run `rsync_git`
-when you're at the root of the repo
+when you're at the root of the repository
 to upload the whole folder to your server.

 To keep the remote code always a mirror of the code on your laptop,